Helping people become healthy, employed and housed using innovative solutions.

-WeHOPE offers three main programs to help such individuals, and the are:
+WeHOPE offers four main programs to help such individuals, and they are:

 1. Transitional/Supportive Housing Program.
 This is a 120-day program that is intended to deal with the systemic issues related to homelessness.
 Clients entering this program take a series of classes, set weekly goals, meet weekly with his or her case manager, participate in a mandatory savings program, do daily housing searches, and are a positive role model for emergency clients also staying at the WeHOPE Shelter.